 1. Using SQL CROSS JOIN to Combine Multiple Tables

-When you need to generate combinations from more than three tables, you can use SQL CROSS JOIN.
+When you need to generate combinations from more than three tables, you can use CROSS JOIN.
 It is useful for exploring patterns and helps you analyze data more effectively.

 Example: